saturnops/terraform-aws-vpc/examples/vpc-with-ipv6/README.md

 # VPC with Private Subnets

-A public and private subnet will be created per availability zone in addition to single NAT Gateway shared between all availability zones.
+VPC with dual stack IP mode enabled IPv6 and IPv4 includes public and private subnet will be created per availability zone in addition to single NAT Gateway shared between all availability zones.

 ## Usage